flotpython/tools/pdf/README.md

 Workflow can be sketched like this:
 * execute the notebooks using a customized nbconvert preprocessor
 * run nbconvert to produce latex
-* use a hand-crafted umbrella `Python.tex`, that was initially produced by nbconvert but, later on heavily patched upon by Fangh - thanks again for that :)
+* use a hand-crafted umbrella `Python.tex`, that was initially produced by nbconvert but, later on heavily patched upon by Fangh - thanks again for that:)
 * select actual weeks, inject resulting tex in the mix,
 * and run with `pdflatex`